• Home

 Black & White and/or Books That Unfold

-A newborns’s vision is pretty fuzzy.
-Select a book with high contrast pictures especially for the first few months.
-Black & White by Tana Hoban fits the bill with big bold black and white images.
+A newborn’s vision is pretty fuzzy.
+Select a book with high contrast pictures, especially for the first few months.
+Baby’s Black & White fits the bill with big bold black and white images.
 The neat thing about this book is that it unfolds like an accordion so that you can stand it up next to a baby during tummy time for him/her to gaze during awake time.

 Other picks include Hello Animals or Little Penguin.